 Also of interest is that Brethren has more people living here who work in computers and math than 95% of the places in the US.

-Brethren’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Brethren’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Being a small town, Brethren does not have a public transit system used by locals to get to and from work.
+Brethren is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Brethren in 2022 was $25,381, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $101,524 for a family of four.
 However, Brethren contains both very wealthy and poor people as well.